 Checks must be written out to Girl Scouts and endorsed “for deposit only” when depositing.

 What should I do if I know money will not be in the bank for the scheduled ACH?

 Timely and regular communication among the leadership of the troop is a vital component for the success of ACH with your troop.
 However, we understand that emergencies do happen.
-If you find that this is the case, the troop will need to complete the Finance/Inventory Issue Form (formerly known as Collection Problem Report) by the dates listed in the guidebooks and online.
+If you find that this is the case, the troop will need to complete the Finance/Inventory Issue Form by the dates listed in the guidebooks and online.

-If the money is not in the troop’s bank account when the ACH debit is processed, what happens?
+If the money is not in the troop’s bank account when the ACH withdrawal is processed, what happens?

 Can families or troop leaders deposit money into their personal account and then write a check to the troop?